 For God’s throne is in heaven but He also dwells in the heart of those who have lowly and pure hearts.

-Our encounter with God will make us a better person.
+Our encounter with God will make us better people.

 Jesus did not condemn Zacheus but He showed his passionate love and mercy for this man.

-God don’t condemn us in as He sees the better side of us.
+God doesn’t condemn us as He sees the better side of us.

 His mercy prevails over our weary and stray hearts.

-He always give us a lot of chances to prove ourselves that we are worthy of His love and compassion.
+He always gives us a lot of chances to prove to ourselves that we are worthy of His love and compassion.

 No matter what other people think about you, remind yourselves that God thinks better for you.